 A continuation of Juhu Beach towards the Andheri suburbs, Versova Beach is comparatively less crowded and only separated by a creek from the former beach.
 Versova is essentially a fishing village inhabited by Kolis (fisherfolks) situated in the vicinity of the beach, and is a hotbed for fish trade.
 The beach is rather small but is extremely popular for the humongous fish market and the fish auctions held at the spot on a daily basis.
 Separated by huge rock boulders to keep the village safe from the sea waves and tides, the beach attracts tourists owing to its natural beauty and surreal horizon views.

 How To Reach: Versova, close to Andheri local station

 Located a little on the outskirts of the city in Malad, Aksa Beach is an unparalleled oasis for a rejuvenating retreat from the hustle bustle of the city traffic.
 The mesmerising coastline is one of the longest in the city and offers an extremely vivid and surreal panorama of the merging horizon ahead.
-The beach, no doubt, owes most of its fame to the song ?Tujhe Aksa Beach ghuma du? from the hotshot Bollywood movie but is lately becoming a choicest pick among tourists seeking tranquillity and peace from the mainstream chowpattis in Bombay.
+The beach, no doubt, owes most of its fame to the song 'Tujhe Aksa Beach ghuma du' from the hotshot Bollywood movie but is lately becoming a first pick by tourists among the beaches in Mumbai seeking tranquillity and peace from the mainstream chowpattis in Bombay.